magepeopleteam/booking-and-rental-manager-for-woocommerce/readme.txt

 ## Free Version Of The Plugin Offers:

 **🚲🚗 Bike/Car Rent (Single Day:** Enable customers to effortlessly book bikes or cars for a single day with ease.
-**🚲🚗Bike/Car Rent (Multiple Days:** Provide flexibility with multi-day bike or car rentals for extended travel plans.
+**🚲🚗 Bike/Car Rent (Multiple Days:** Provide flexibility with multi-day bike or car rentals for extended travel plans.
 **👗 Dress Rent (Single/Multiple Day:** Provide dress rentals, accommodating both single-day and extended-use bookings.
 **📅 Doctor/Lawyer Appointment:** Simplify scheduling appointments with healthcare professionals or legal advisors.
-**🏨Resort Booking:** Streamline resort bookings, offering guests a seamless platform to secure their stay.
+**🏨 Resort Booking:** Streamline resort bookings, offering guests a seamless platform to secure their stay.
 **🛠️ Equipment Rent:** Efficiently manage equipment rentals, providing a straightforward booking process.
-**💲Daywise Price Configuration:** Configure rental prices based on specific days, ensuring accurate pricing.
+**💲 Daywise Price Configuration:** Configure rental prices based on specific days, ensuring accurate pricing.
 **💲 Hourly Price Configuration:** Set hourly rental rates for precise billing and flexibility in booking.
-**💲Daily Price Configuration:** Provide daily rental pricing options for various rental durations.
+**💲 Daily Price Configuration:** Provide daily rental pricing options for various rental durations.
 **🖼️ Single Rent Gallery Configuration:** Customize the display of single rental items with a gallery configuration.
 **📍 Pickup/Dropoff Location Settings:** Configure pickup and dropoff locations for a convenient rental experience.
-**🔄Related Rents:** Enhance user experience by showcasing related rental options for cross-selling.
+**🔄 Related Rents:** Enhance user experience by showcasing related rental options for cross-selling.
 **🌟 Highlight Features:** Draw attention to key features, making your rentals stand out to customers.
 **💲 Day-long Price Configuration:** Configure specific prices for day-long rentals, catering to varying needs **💲 Day-night Price Configuration:** Set distinct prices for day and night rentals, offering flexible pricing options.
 **👗 Dress Size Configuration:** Provide a personalized experience with configurable dress size options.
-**➕Extra Service Configuration:** Allow customers to enhance their experience with configurable extra services.
+**➕ Extra Service Configuration:** Allow customers to enhance their experience with configurable extra services.
 **🔄 Available Shortcode for Showing the Rent List:** Utilize shortcodes to seamlessly display your rental list on any page.
-**⚙️Detailed Rent Settings and Date Configuration:** Customize detailed rental settings and date configurations for precision.
+**⚙️ Detailed Rent Settings and Date Configuration:** Customize detailed rental settings and date configurations for precision.
 **🔄 Different Rent List Styles:** Enhance visual appeal by choosing from various styles for displaying rental lists.
 **🎨 Style Settings:** Customize the look and feel of your rental listings with style settings.
 **🔄 Slider Settings:** Utilize slider settings for a dynamic and interactive presentation of rental items.
 **🖥️ Front-end Booking Dashboard:** Provide customers with a user-friendly front-end booking dashboard.
-**🙏Thank You Page Selection:** Allow customization by letting users select their preferred thank-you page.
+**🙏 Thank You Page Selection:** Allow customization by letting users select their preferred thank-you page.
 **📑 Order List with Details:** Easily view and manage orders with comprehensive details.
-**💰Tax Settings:** Manage tax settings seamlessly for accurate financial transactions.
+**💰 Tax Settings:** Manage tax settings seamlessly for accurate financial transactions.
-**📦Inventory Settings:** Efficiently manage inventory settings for smooth rental operations.
+**📦 Inventory Settings:** Efficiently manage inventory settings for smooth rental operations.
 **🌐 Cross-Browser Support:** Ensure compatibility across various browsers for a seamless user experience.
-**📱Responsive and SEO-friendly:** Create a responsive and SEO-friendly rental platform for increased visibility.
+**📱 Responsive and SEO-friendly:** Create a responsive and SEO-friendly rental platform for increased visibility.
-**🌐🗣️Multilingual Translation Support:** Cater to a diverse audience with multilingual translation support.
+**🌐🗣️ Multilingual Translation Support:** Cater to a diverse audience with multilingual translation support.
-**🎨🔄Works with Any Standards-Compliant WordPress Theme:** Seamlessly integrate with any WordPress theme following standard compliance.
+**🎨🔄 Works with Any Standards-Compliant WordPress Theme:** Seamlessly integrate with any WordPress theme following standard compliance.
-**🔗💼WooCommerce Integration:** Integrate smoothly with WooCommerce, expanding your e-commerce capabilities.
+**🔗💼 WooCommerce Integration:** Integrate smoothly with WooCommerce, expanding your e-commerce capabilities.
 **💳🔄 Supports All WooCommerce Payment Methods:** Ensure flexibility by supporting all WooCommerce payment methods.

 ### Meet your higher business demand with the pro version of the plugin: